stevenandry/innotate/README.md

 - **XAMPP MySQL Database**
 - **Flask Python Framework**

+See **modules.txt** file in project folder to view modules used with their respective versions in order to run this app.

 Download XAMPP.
 Then, run Apache and PHPMYADMIN.
 Then enter MySQL Database You need to set the **'root@localhost'** default account at MySQL with a password.
 This Application accepts **'root'** as the username and password.